Outstanding Community-Engaged Scholar Award

 - Commnuity engagement scholarship has impact and/or potential for impact

 - At least three years working at UW Bothell prior to nomination

 Selection and recognition

 Award recipients will be selected by a committee managed by the Community Engagement Council using the award criteria above.
+View the rubric the review committee uses to evaluate applications.
 The committee will include a student, faculty, staff, and community partner.
 Award recipient will be recognized at Academic Affairs spring faculty recognition and spring commencement.
 Award winners serve as role models to other faculty on campus, and will be asked to serve as a resource for other faculty and the campus community.
 Award recipient will be asked to participate in the spring Community Partnership Appreciation Luncheon.